 Jump to:

-✅ Creamy without heavy cream (thanks to starch in Arborio rice).
+✅ Creamy without heavy cream - the starch in Arborio rice does the work.

-✅ Restaurant-quality with white wine, garlic, and Parmesan.
+✅ Restaurant-quality at home - white wine, garlic, and Parmesan.

-✅ Flexible (swap shrimp for scallops or mushrooms).
+✅ Flexible - swap shrimp for scallops, chicken, or mushrooms.

 🍚 Ingredients